potatoeggy/public/content/stories/unstagnation/2022/a-is-for-alcohol.md

 Bean's sincerity moves Noodle's heart and she deflates.
 "I know… I love you too."

-"I would drink all the rose tea if it meant you didn't have to…" Bean swoons. occasionally stopping to sip out of her mug.
+"I would drink all the rose tea if it meant you didn't have to…" Bean swoons, occasionally stopping to sip out of her mug.
 "It's okay, you'll grow."

 Noodle looks up.
+She knows.

 Evidently, Soup also wanted to jump in earlier but was dissuaded by Egg's shutdown.
 Now he takes his opportunity.
 "Any…cannibals in the chat?"